COVID: Germany's leaders chart path through omicron storm | DW | 24.01.2022

 Going into Monday's meeting, Scholz had told Germany's Süddeutsche Zeitung newspaper, "we don't need a change of course," adding, "in any case it's certainly not appropriate to loosen the rules broadly in the middle of the omicron wave.''
 State leaders agreed.

-One decision made at Monday's meeting was the determination that a shortage of reliable PCR tests has necessitated rationing, with those in greatest need — for instance people in hospitals, care facilities or integration offices — would be given first access to the tests.
+One decision made at Monday's meeting was the determination that a shortage of reliable PCR tests had necessitated their rationing, and that those in greatest need — for instance people in hospitals, care facilities or integration offices — should be given first access to them.

 Furthermore, politicians decided to embark on a new public awareness campaign pitching immunization and boosters.
 Ads on billboards, radio and social media will be aimed at those in Germany who have failed, or refused to get vaccinated against COVID-19, telling them: "Vaccination helps.
 Even your loved ones."